 The traditional bake mode is intended for single rack cooking.
 This mode uses heat primarily from the lower element but also from the upper element to cook food.
-To use this mode press the Bake pad, use the +/- pads to set the desired temperature, and then press Start.
+To use this mode press the Bake pad, enter a temperature, and then press Start.
 Preheating is generally recommended when using this mode.